LNodesL/JIT-LLM/bash/README.md

 poc.sh can use different models, or even pick a random model if you want. qwen2.5-coder was used for reliability testing, for the sake of having a longterm proof of concept on Github specifically.

+- poc-eval.sh uses an inline eval, so it is not ideal for various formats
+- poc.sh writes the received bash code to a new tmp file for clean execution